RocketCommunicationsInc/astro/packages/astro-uxds/_content/components/radio-button.md

 - One option should always be selected.
 If a user is required to make a choice between items without a default, consider a [Select Menu](/components/select).
 - Use Radio Buttons when two to six choices are available.
 If displaying more than six items, use a [Select Menu](/components/select).
 - Don’t use a Radio Button to initiate an action.
 Actions can be initiated with [Buttons](/components/button).
-- Don't use a Radio Button to initiate an immediate state change.
-Use a [Switch](/components/switch) instead.
+- Don't use a Radio Button to initiate an immediate state change if a [Switch](/components/switch) can be used instead (depending on what is most familiar to users).
 - Lay out lists of Radio Buttons vertically with one choice per line.
 - Accurately label a group of Radio Buttons to describe the choices.
 - Give each Radio Button a text label that describes the choice it represents.